 ENG coordinators must also understand news, which brings

 Ultimately, the job of the journalist — especially the investigative journalist — is to uncover the truth about situations and explain that to an audience in a clear and succinct way.

 It's not the responsibility of the reporter to advocate a particular viewpoint but simply to bring all of the related facts to the public's attention and let those facts speak for themselves.

 In mid-2002 two major stories were reported in the U.S. press: the molestation of hundreds of children by clergy and the largest corporate bankruptcy in U.S. history.

-Had the truth been uncovered and publicized earlier something could have been done to head off the pain and suffering that a great many people had to subsequently endure.
+Had the truth been uncovered and publicized earlier something could have been done to head off the pain and suffering that a great many people had to endure.

-This includes the many additional children who were molested and the scores of people who lost all of their retirement funds while some corporate executives pocketed millions of dollars.
+This includes the many additional children who were molested and the scores of people who lost all of their retirement funds while corporations reaped billions in profits.